-III.
-Other Details:
+I. Other Details:

-- A. In case of Fund of Funds Scheme, Details of Benchmark, Investment Objective, Investment Strategy, TER, AUM, Year wise performance, Top 10 Holding/ link to Top 10 holding of the underlying fund should be provided: Not Applicable - B. Periodic Disclosures such as Half yearly disclosures, half yearly results, annual report - Portfolio / Financial Results- This is a list of securities where the corpus of the scheme is currently invested.
-The market value of these investments is also stated in portfolio disclosures.
+- A. In case of Fund of Funds Scheme, Details of Benchmark, Investment Objective, Investment Strategy, TER, AUM, Year wise performance, Top 10 Holding/link to Top 10 holding of the underlying fund should be provided: Not Applicable - B. Periodic Disclosures such as Half yearly disclosures, half yearly results, annual report - Half yearly disclosures/results: The Mutual Fund shall host half yearly disclosures of the Scheme's' unaudited financial results in the prescribed format on its website viz.